 - By Air - The nearest airport is Southampton.
 Taxi's are the quickest route to the Port if you are flying in, however buses and trains are also frequent.

 Dropping off your Luggage

 As you approach the terminal, to your left is the baggage handling area.
 Drop-off is located adjacent.
 Porters are quick to help with your luggage.
 If parking, you will need to bring your luggage over to this area yourself.
 There's no need to worry if you're unsure.
 With clear signage and staff on hand, every step of the way has been thoroughly thought out.

 Where to Park

-The terminal is No Smoking throughout.
+Smoking is not permitted in the terminal.
 As you approach the terminal from the car parks, the designated smoking area is just in front of you, to the right hand side.
-Remember to use the bin provided, as littering in the UK has an £80 on the spot fine.

 Things can look a little hectic when you first arrive.
 Two large doors frame the front of the building.
 Both sets lead into the same reception area, so there’s no need to worry about entering the wrong end.
 Seating for 100-150 is located downstairs.
 If you are waiting for a family member or friend to park, it’s a good idea to take a few minutes to wait and relax down here.